yellow006/SAD-VER/README.md

 Code for research paper:

-SAD-VER: A Self-supervised, Diffusion probabilistic model-based dataaugmentation framework for Visual-stimulus EEG Recognition (Preprint).
+SAD-VER: A Self-supervised, Diffusion probabilistic model-based data augmentation framework for Visual-stimulus EEG Recognition (Preprint).

 Current version includes STI-Net in decoding process & the U-Net Structure of AV-DPM.